0xnarwhal/subdomain-monitor/README.md

 ## Future QOL Improvements

-- Utilize embedded messages for better formatting instead of individual messages.
+- Utilize embedded messages for better formatting instead of individual messages. - Done
+- Logs functionality created. - Done
 - Add more functionality to the bot.
 - Add more error handling.